dustinpfister/blog_posts/_posts/canvas-image.md

 In this example the four arguments given after the image are not the values that have to do with the location and size when drawing to the canvas, but the same values when pulling image data from the source image.
 So this is useful when working with a spite sheet where there is a collection of frames in a static image format.

 ## 5 - Using another canvas and an image source for drawImage

+Another canvas element can be used in place of an image element for the first argument of the drawImage method.
+To do this I just need to create an extra canvas element by one way or another, and the extra canvas element does not need to be appended to the html at all.

 ```html
 <html>